aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 </html>
 ```

-## Default Templates
+### Default Templates

-WebExtensions include two sets of basic templates for exporting presentations:
+WebExtensions provide 2 sets of basic templates for exporting presentations to HTML:
-* single-page: all presentation content is exported into one HTML file.
+* Single-page: all presentation content are exported into one HTML file.
 All other resources (images, fonts, styles, etc.) are exported into separate files.
-* multi-page: each presentation slide is exported into a separate HTML file.
+* Multi-page: each presentation slide is exported into an individual HTML file.
 The default logic for exporting resources is the same as in a single page.

-PresentationExtensions class can be used to simplify a presentation export using templates.
-PresentationExtensions class includes a set of extension methods for Presentation class.
-To export a presentation into a single page, just include Aspose.Slides.WebExtensions namespace and call two methods.
-The first method, ToSinglePageWebDocument, creates a WebDocument instance.
+`PresentationExtensions` class can be used to simplify the presentation export process using templates. `PresentationExtensions` class contains a set of extension methods for Presentation class.
+To export a presentation into a single page, just include the Aspose.Slides.WebExtensions namespace and call two methods.
+The first method, `ToSinglePageWebDocument`, creates a `WebDocument` instance.
 The second method saves the HTML document:

 ``` csharp
 using (Presentation pres = new Presentation("demo.pptx"))